rdev02/hugo-blog/content/code/blogger-code-formatting.md

   - formatting

 ---
 Finally I found a nice code formatter for google blogs.
-Thanks to [PleaseMakeAnote][1]&nbsp;now I can make such fancy posts as:
+Thanks to [PleaseMakeAnote][1] now I can make such fancy posts as:

 ```cs
 using System;